 Regular dusting is one of the best things you can do to preserve cabinets, and it makes periodic cleaning much easier.
 Dusting cabinet surfaces once every two weeks or so will go a long way toward keeping them in optimal shape.

-It is safe to use a high-quality wood polish, such as lemon oil on your wood cabinet surfaces.
+It is safe to use a high-quality wood polish, such as Murphy Oil Soap Wood Cleaner on your wood cabinet surfaces.
 However, only apply the oil according to directions to clean finished surfaces and restrict use to once a year.
 More frequent use can create a waxy buildup that will trap grease and other kitchen particulates.

 Annie Sisk is a freelance writer who lives in upstate New York.
 She has written extensively for publications and websites in the home repair and decor fields, among other topics.
 A homebody by nature, Annie particularly enjoys Scandinavian and French Country design, and learning how complicated things are put together.